-buildings to be designed and positioned to avoid overlooking and adherence to the council's privacy standards as expressed in the Residential Development Guide.
+• buildings to be designed and positioned to avoid overlooking and adherence to the council's privacy standards as expressed in the Residential Development Guide.
 There are no specific requirements regarding materials, but the developer may wish to consider some continuity with the themes established in the external materials of the surrounding area.

-Vehicular Access

-Depending upon the number of units proposed, access could either be at a single point to serve a rear parking court or individual driveways.
-In the latter case, a suitable turning area within the curtilage of each plot should be provided.
+Vehicular Access Access would need to be near the western boundary of the site to avoid the bus layby.

-The location of a single access point is flexible along the site frontage.
-There is a traffic island on West Main Street near the western boundary of the site that may require to be relocated to accommodate an access in the vicinity.
+A single access point to serve a rear parking court would be acceptable.
+There is limited site frontage onto West Main Street that would make individual driveways difficult to achieve.
+There is an Advance Direction Sign on the western boundary that must be retained due to there being no scope to relocate this in the area.

-There is also a Scottish Power sub station adjacent to the site so any access requirements they may have should be taken into account.

 The approved Residential Development Guide (2002) sets out details on improving road safety and reducing vehicle speeds.
 It provides details in relation to roads hierarchy, road junctions, sightlines, private and housing association parking, footpaths and transport assessments and these must be adhered to when considering access points and road layouts.
 The council's Transportation Unit is reviewing their roads standards.

-Parking

-As a general guideline, car parking for new residential developments should be provided at the following rates:

-Dwellings up to 2 bedrooms - 1 residents off-street space per dwelling + 50% visitors on-street space per dwelling;

-Dwellings with 3 or more bedrooms - 2 residents off-street spaces per dwelling + 25% visitors on-street space per dwelling.
+Parking As a general guideline, car parking for new residential developments should be provided at the following rates: Residential Development Dwellings up to 2 bedrooms - 1 residents off-street space per dwelling + 50% visitors on-street space per dwelling; Dwellings with 3 or more bedrooms - 2 residents off-street spaces per dwelling + 25% visitors on-street space per dwelling.
 In flatted developments, cycle parking should be provided in covered, lockable enclosures.
 One cycle rack should be provided for every two flats.

-Footpath Links

-The existing footpath within the site is adopted and a footpath link should be provided within the proposed site layout.
-This does not necessarily have to follow the exact route of the existing footpath but should provide a link from the north-west corner of the site through to West Main Street.
+Footpath Links The existing footpath within the site is adopted and a footpath link should be provided within the proposed site layout.
+This does not necessarily have to follow the exact route of the existing footpath but should provide a link from the north of the site through to West Main Street.

-There is also scope for the existing adopted footpath which runs along the west boundary to be incorporated into the proposed site layout.

 Any footpaths to be removed would need to be stopped up at the developer's expense.

-Outdoor play spaces

-There is no on-site requirement for an equipped play area.
+Outdoor play spaces There is no on-site requirement for an equipped play area.